-Both site and regional drainage are to the east down a steep slope across South Klondike

-Highway and into Windy Arm of Tagish Lake (see Figure 1).
+Both site and regional drainage are to the east down a steep slope across South Klondike Highway and into Windy Arm of Tagish Lake (see Figure 1).
 No streams were noted in the immediate area of the North and South claims, however, the Vault claims are located within Pooley Creek canyon to the north.

 Seepage from both Adit 1 and Adit 2 was noted at the site.
 Seep volumes were calculated at approximately 5 L/sec from both adits.
+Seepage volume flow rates were relatively constant throughout the year observed.
 Water from the adit seeps flows across the highway and causes icing during winter months.
 Seepage volumes at the highway were approximately 1 L/sec beneath Adit 1 and less than 1 L/sec beneath Adit 2.